nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 .. figure:: img/setup_0007.jpg
-   :alt: Add api key to user
+   :alt: Add API key to user
    :align: center

-   Add api key to user
+   Add API key to user

-Step 8: Copy user api key
+Step 8: Copy the user API key
 ------------------------------------
  #.
-Select the newly created api key
+Select the newly created API key
  #.
 Press CTRL + C or copy it using the right mouse button and select copy

 .. figure:: img/setup_0008.jpg
    :alt: Copy user api key
    :align: center

-   Copy user api key
+   Copy user API key

-Step 9: Paste user api key
+Step 9: Paste the user API key
 ------------------------------------
  #.
-Put mouse on the Forensic API field
+Put the mouse on the Forensic API field
  #.
 Press CTRL + V or paste it using the right mouse button and select paste

 .. figure:: img/setup_0009.jpg
-   :alt: Past user api key
+   :alt: Past user API key
    :align: center

-   Paste user api key
+   Paste the user API key

-Step 10: Fill and test Forensic VM Server configuration
+Step 10: Fill and test the Forensic VM Server configuration
 -------------------------------------------------------
  #.
-Put mouse on the Forensic VM server address.
-Fill the information with your server address
+Put the mouse on the Forensic VM server address.
+Fill in the information with your server address
  #.
 Click the Test Server Connection to test if API and server address are correct

 .. figure:: img/setup_0010.jpg